BethAnnP-Bx/horiseon-refactor-hw-1/README.md

-# Refactor the Horiseon site Starter Code to meet Accessibilty Standards.
+# Refactor the Horiseon site Starter Code to meet Accessibility Standards.

 Refactored the code with these following changes:

-* Updated title to Horiseon to be more descriptive yet concise
+* Updated title to Horiseon to be more descriptive, yet concise
 * Edited header to header tag
 * Added id and corrected the link for Search Engine Optimization within the header
 * Added nav tags to header listed links